mat-lundin/DRS-takehome/README.md

-# DRS Take-Home Project
+# Woodworth's Woodworks

 ## Description
-  This one page site was built using straight HTML, CSS, and JS (with a small amount of Bootstrap for the product grid).
+  This one page sample company site was built using straight HTML, CSS, and JS (with a small amount of Bootstrap for the product grid).
 The navigation links and the Shop Now! button take the user to the different sections of the page.
 Hovering over a product will display the description for that product.
 Submitting information in the Contact Us form will log that information to the console.
 The Dark Mode/Light Mode button changes the colors of the background and text, and follows the user down the page for ease of use.

 ## Table of Contents
 - [Installation](#installation)